TutanDev/UnityExoPlayer/README.md

 This project is not meant to be used in production, it is just a lab to test different approaches.
-There is not a real focus on the video player itself regarding media features, it is just a way of simulating real life scenario with continuoous external rendering.
+There is not a real focus on the video player itself regarding media features, it is just a way of simulating real life scenario with continuous external rendering.